idleberg/atom-build-python/README.md

 * `Python (compileall, optimized)` — compile script with `-O -m compileall`
 * `Python (user)` — compile script with arguments specified in the package settings

+The package settings allow you to specify your preferred version of `python`.

 ### Shortcuts

 Here's a reminder of the default shortcuts you can use with this package: